RookOz/quartz/content/Heart Rulebook/Classes/Dead Walker/Major Abilities.md

 # INVIDIOUS SPECTRE
 Your death has got your back – right up until it can claim you for itself.
 Your death manifests as poltergeist activity and other supernatural phenomena that distresses and confuses your enemies.
-Any weapon you carry is considered to have the Conduit tag, and as such, you can mark D4 stress to Mind to roll with mastery when you attack for the remainder of the current situation.
+Any weapon you carry is considered to have the [[Tags#CONDUIT|CONDUIT tag]], and as such, you can mark D4 stress to Mind to roll with mastery when you attack for the remainder of the current situation.

 ## MINOR: SOOTHE
 Once per session, when you mark stress, add 1 to any of your Protection values.
 This increase remains in place until the end of the session.

 ## MINOR: GHOULISH GRASP
-Once per situation, a weapon you are carrying has the Debilitating tag.
+Once per situation, a weapon you are carrying has the [[Tags#DEBILITATING|DEBILITATING tag]].

 ## MINOR: ETHEREAL TOUCH
-If you mark stress to activate the Conduit tag on your weapon, it gains the Piercing tag.
+If you mark stress to activate the [[Tags#CONDUIT|CONDUIT tag]] on your weapon, it gains the [[Tags#PIERCING|PIERCING tag]].

 # REAPER’S STRIKE
 You forsake defence for a single, decisive blow.
 When you attack an adversary, you can choose to lose your Blood protection for the attack before you roll.
 If you do so and succeed or partially succeed, add your Blood protection value to the stress inflicted.